 For employees spending some 40 odd hours a week at work, having resources and support systems offered through the workplace to better manage their health, is a very attractive benefit.
-According to research, 87% of employees consider health and wellness packages when choosing an employer, 67% of employees who work for organizations with wellness programs like their jobs more, and nearly 54% of Gen Zers and 58% of millennials consider company wellness programs important or extremely important when making a job decision.
+According to research, 87% of employees consider workplace health and wellness packages when choosing an employer, 67% of employees who work for organizations with corporate wellness programs like their jobs more, and nearly 54% of Gen Zers and 58% of millennials consider company culture and wellness programs important or extremely important when making a job decision.

 Yet, employee participation—especially long term—in workplace wellness programs continues to be low; and without the health data produced by widespread adoption, the efficacy of these programs is still in question.
 So why aren’t more employees engaging in these opportunities?
 Stress could be a factor.